m24842/OpenForge/README.md

 ## Overview
-OpenForge is an open-source, low cost, hobbyist-level induction furnace created to reduce the cost barrier of entry for metal working and rapid prototyping.
+OpenForge is an open-source, low cost, hobbyist-level induction furnace created to reduce the cost barrier to entry for metal working and rapid prototyping.

 ## Documentation